Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 >
 > 1. Install the [Jupyter Notebook](https://jupyter.org/install).
 Jupyter Notebook can also easily be installed using [Anaconda](https://www.anaconda.com/products/individual#Downloads).
 >
 > 2. Download [Sample Python Notebook](https://github.com/Azure/Project-Carnegie-Private-Preview/blob/main/Sample%20Code%20for%20Text%20and%20Image%20API%20with%20Multi-severity.ipynb).
-Note: this needs github sign in to access.
-Please also note that you need to use "download ZIP" option from GitHub doc repo instead of "save as" or you will get load error from Jupyter.
+Note: this needs a github sign in to access.
+Please also note that you need to use "download ZIP" option from GitHub doc repo instead of "save as" or you will get a load error from Jupyter.
 >
 > 3. Run the notebook.